DoVuongLoc2642/TimeSformer/README.md

+# Video Gesture Action Classification
+Inspired by the official pytorch implementation of the ICML 2021 paper [Is Space-Time Attention All You Need for Video Understanding?](https://arxiv.org/pdf/2102.05095.pdf).
+Nowadays, TimeSformer provides an efficient video classification framework that achieves state-of-the-art results on several video action recognition benchmarks such as Kinetics-400.
+In this repository, I will tune the model TimeSformer with Pytorch code for training and testing a shortened version of TimeSFormer called LightTimeSFormer by optimizing some parameters in the original architecture to avoid overfitting issues.
+I finally validate both models on datasets MuWiGes.
+The experiments confirm and provide recommendations for further research on HAR with CNNs or Transformer models in the future.

 # TimeSformer

-This is an official pytorch implementation of our ICML 2021 paper [Is Space-Time Attention All You Need for Video Understanding?](https://arxiv.org/pdf/2102.05095.pdf).
-In this repository, we provide PyTorch code for training and testing our proposed TimeSformer model.
-TimeSformer provides an efficient video classification framework that achieves state-of-the-art results on several video action recognition benchmarks such as Kinetics-400.

 If you find TimeSformer useful in your research, please use the following BibTeX entry for citation.
 ```BibTeX
 @inproceedings{gberta_2021_ICML,
     author  = {Gedas Bertasius and Heng Wang and Lorenzo Torresani},